 The internet’s naming system remains under the centralized control of the Internet Corporation for Assigned Names and Numbers (ICANN), requiring million‑dollar fees and bureaucratic approval processes for new top‑level domains.
-While Handshake attempted to solve this through pure decentralization, it has failed to produce a single notable product or use case in over five years, trapped by its own Bitcoin maximalist ideology that refuses any coordination even when necessary for basic ecosystem development.
+While other blockchain naming systems have attempted to solve this through pure decentralization, they have failed to produce notable products or use cases after years of operation, trapped by ideological purity that refuses any coordination even when necessary for basic ecosystem development.

 Dap represents a pragmatic alternative: decentralized enough to ensure censorship resistance and permissionless innovation, yet coordinated enough to ship products and serve users.
-We explicitly reject the purity spirals that paralyzed Handshake, choosing instead to measure success by applications built, users served, and real‑world utility created.
+We explicitly reject the purity spirals that have paralyzed other projects, choosing instead to measure success by applications built, users served, and real‑world utility created.

 This paper introduces Dap’s technical architecture, economic model, and our philosophy of pragmatic decentralization that prioritizes shipping over philosophizing.
 Perfect decentralization without adoption is worthless.
 Dap chooses adoption.